astronomer/docs/astro/runtime-release-notes.md

 ### Additional improvements

 - Added support for `get_plugin_info` for class based listeners, such as OpenLineageListener and ClassBasedListener.
-Previously, support was limited to module based listeners.  ([#35022](https://github.com/apache/airflow/pull/35022))
+Previously, support was limited to module based listeners ([#35022](https://github.com/apache/airflow/pull/35022))
 - Fixed `/plugin` endpoint in the REST API ([#34858](https://github.com/apache/airflow/pull/34858))
 - Upgraded many OSS providers to newer minor and patch versions.